-The PSA is not an arbiter of personal or individual disputes between Members and their clients on commercial matters.
+The PSA is not an arbiter of personal or individual disputes between Members or between Members and their clients on commercial matters.
 The PSA will only become involved if all other normal resolution procedures have been exhausted, unless there is evidence of the profession being brought into disrepute beyond those involved.

 Beyond that the PSA will investigate all concerns that directly concern the code of ethics and conduct, whether raised by a Member or a member of the public, about a Member or Members.
 Investigations will be conducted confidentially by all parties until concluded.

-- Once the evidence has been provided the parties will have an opportunity to comment, this may be by any reasonable medium, ie in writing, in person, via the phone, etc.;
+- Once evidence has been provided and collated all parties will have an opportunity to comment.
+This may be done via any reasonable medium, ie in writing, in person, via the phone, etc.;

-- The PSA may ask for any supporting information that is required and Members will not unreasonably withhold access to that information.
+- The PSA may ask for any additional supporting information that is required and Members must not unreasonably withhold access to that information;

-- Any member who is found guilty of a serious criminal offence whilst a member will be suspended from the PSA without refund of fees paid.
+- Any member who is found guilty of a serious offence whilst a member will may be suspended or expelled from the PSA without entitlement to a refund of membership fees paid;